terrisbecker/Datsets/README.md

 ## regression_benchmark.csv
 A very straigtforward bivariate dataset for testing regression algorithms.
 Will be used in the contex of comparing Bayesian regression/time series algorithms to least squares regression.

+## regression_test_function.R
+A nice function for creating dummy datasets for use in testing regression algorithms.
+Input a vector of slopes and a desired noise variance.